History of the New Zealand Wall of Death.

 In about 1947, Roy Mahon is seen travelling round the red line at the top of his Wall of Death.

 Roy employed many casual riders before meeting Graham Pickup in 1955.
-Graham had a natural riding skill and was rapidly trained to ride the Wall of Death, he also had the gift of gab, which made him an outstanding showman.
+Graham had a natural riding ability and was rapidly schooled to ride the Wall of Death, he also had the gift of gab, making him an outstanding showman.

 Just like working with coal, Roy rapidly realised that operating the Wall of Death, with its limited Summer season, transportation costs, risk of injury, and continuous upkeep, it was not going to yield a lot of money.
 It made more sense to grow and supplement the business with small carnival rides that could be easily operated longer throughout the year.